ahmadmdabit/ai-native-developer/chapters/09-multi-agent-collaboration.md

     *   *Mitigation:* Implement a "Maximum Iteration Count" (e.g., max 5 retries) before escalating to a human.
 2.  **Token Cost Explosion:**
     *   *Risk:* Agents talking to agents generates massive amounts of text.
 A simple task can cost 10x more than a single prompt.
-    *   *Mitigation:* Use cheaper/faster models (e.g., GPT-3.5, Haiku) for simple sub-tasks and reserve powerful models (GPT-4, Opus) for the Architect/Reviewer roles.
+    *   *Mitigation:* Use cheaper/faster models (e.g., GPT-4o-mini, Haiku) for simple sub-tasks and reserve powerful models (GPT-4o, Opus) for the Architect/Reviewer roles.
-3.  **Context Pollution:**
+3.  **State Management & Context Pollution:**
-    *   *Risk:* As agents pass messages, the context window fills up with conversational noise, confusing the next agent.
+    *   *Risk:* As agents pass messages, the context window fills up with conversational noise.
+Agents may lose track of the original file state.
-    *   *Mitigation:* Use a "Summarizer Agent" to condense the conversation history before passing it to the next stage.
+    *   *Mitigation:* Use a **Shared State** architecture (e.g., a Redis instance or a JSON file) where agents read/write the current code, rather than passing code blocks back and forth in chat history.
 4.  **Debugging Difficulty:**
     *   *Risk:* When the output is wrong, it's hard to know *which* agent failed in the chain.
     *   *Mitigation:* Log every step of the chain separately (Traceability).